 Someone with breast cancer may have cancer cells in just one part of the breast, which might be felt as a lump.
 The cancer can spread throughout one or both breasts.
 Sometimes breast cancer spreads to other parts of the body, like the bones<, the liver, or elsewhere.

 Why Do People Get Breast Cancer?

-Any woman can get breast cancer, but doctors have found that certain factors make some women more likely to get it.
+Any woman can get breast cancer, but these things can make some women more likely to get it:

-- Family history: A woman whose mother, sister, aunt, or daughter has had breast cancer is more likely to get breast cancer.
+- Family history: A woman whose mother, sister, aunt, or daughter has had breast cancer is more likely to get it.

 - Age: As women get older, they are more at risk for breast cancer.
 Teens — as well as women in their twenties and thirties — are less likely to get breast cancer.

 - Diet and lifestyle choices: Women who smoke, eat high-fat diets, drink alcohol, and don't get enough exercise may be more at risk for developing breast cancer.